 You are not required to obtain a referral from a network general dentist for a Cigna Dental HMO member under age 7 to be treated by a network pediatric dentist.
-Exceptions for coverage at the network pediatric dentist for children ages 7 and older are considered for clinical and/or medical reasons.
+Exceptions for coverage at the network pediatric dentist for children age 7 or older are considered for clinical and/or medical reasons.